neicnordic/sensitive-data-archive/sda/cmd/auth/auth.md

 This service allows users to log in both via LS-AAI (OIDC) or EGA (NSS).

-After successsful authentication the users will be able to get `accesstoken` and download the `S3 config file` needed in order to be able to upload files to the [S3Inbox service](../s3inbox/s3inbox.md).
+After successful authentication users will be able to get the `access token` and download the `S3 config file` needed in order to be able to upload files to the [S3Inbox service](../s3inbox/s3inbox.md).

 ## Choosing provider login

-The `auth` allows for two different type of login providers: `EGA` and `LS_AAI` (OIDC).
-It is possible, however, to run the service using only one of the providers.
+The `auth` allows for two different types of login providers: `EGA` and `LS_AAI` (OIDC).
+It is possible, to run the service using both or only one of the providers.

 In order to remove the `EGA` option, remove the `CEGA_ID` and `CEGA_SECRET` options from the configuration, while for removing the `LS-AAI` option, remove the `OIDC_ID` and `OIDC_SECRET` variables.